taufiqpsumarna/taufiqpsumarna/README.md

-# :nerd_face::wave: Hello there!
+# :wave: Hello there!
 I'm Taufiq
 ### I'm a DevOps Engineer with IT Support, Sysadmin, and Network Engineering Backgrounds

 <!--Bash Script-->